 EcoSikh is a response from the Sikh community to the threats of climate change and the deterioration of the natural environment.
 EcoSikh connects Sikh values, beliefs, and institutions to the most important environmental issues.
 They draw on the rich tradition of the Sikh Gurus and the Khalsa Panth to shape their behaviour and outlook of Sikhs and the world.

-As part of the capacity building programme, EcoSikh will seek registration and charitable status in the UK, develop consultation workshops in Birmingham and Southall, Sikh climate change resources and UK focussed website pieces, and create a longer term strategy to engage Gurdwaras.
+As part of the capacity building programme, EcoSikh UK seeks to establish and consolidate its UK-based national infrastructure, develop consultation workshops in different parts of England, Sikh climate change resources and UK focussed website pieces, and create a longer-term strategy to engage Gurdwaras.

 The Bahu Trust is a Muslim organisation based in Birmingham and has a network of 22 mosques around the country.
-The Bahu Trust has been using a faith based approach locally on promoting environmental sustainability amongst its mosque users, creating awareness on climate change, renewable energy, protection natural resources, waste management and sustainable living.
+The Bahu Trust has been using a faith-based approach locally on promoting environmental sustainability amongst its mosque users, creating awareness on climate change, renewable energy, protection of natural resources, waste management, and sustainable living.

-Through this programme, the Bahu Trust will work with the Mosques and Imams National Advisory Board (MINAB) to expand awareness among national faith leaders and in mosques of climate change issues, and to provide awareness building workshops, climate change resources and educational material.
+Through this programme, the Bahu Trust works with the Mosques and Imams National Advisory Board (MINAB) and other Muslim umbrella bodies in the UK to expand awareness among national faith leaders and in mosques of climate change issues, and to provide awareness building workshops, climate change resources and educational material.